 La Mirada, California

 Founded in 1908, Biola was originally an acronym for the Bible Institute of Los Angeles (B.I.O.L.A.).
 In 1952 the school added Talbot Theological Seminary.
 And by 1981 they changed their name to Biola University.
 Today Biola University is one of the best schools in the world for Christian worldview and apologetics training.
-Biola enters this list at #12 because, despite their outstanding reputation among Christian universities, Biola is only a recent entry to the online world and their limited variety of programs all require a residency component (according to California state law).
+Biola enters this list at #12 because, despite their outstanding reputation among Christian online colleges, Biola is only a recent entry to the online world and their limited variety of programs all require a residency component (according to California state law).

 Biola offers 26 study tracks for primarily online students: 3 bachelors degrees, 16 masters degrees, and 7 certificates.
 These are spread across three schools: Arts & Sciences, Education, and Intercultural Studies.
 Biola’s seminary, Talbot, offers even more degree options including 2 doctoral tracks (hybrid programs).
 And of course, any resident coursework can be adapted into a hybrid program by inserting online classes or following a planned hybrid-program track.
 Biola’s premier degree offering is the MA in Apologetics.